fabiocarrella/handbook/book/tedcog/section2.md

 ## Strong relationships:

 * We will ensure that each junior group member has a direct mentoring relationship with a more senior colleague
-* We will share opportunities with group members regardless of their status or seniority to enhance professional development (see next section) <span style="color:red">ADD LINK
+* We will share opportunities with group members regardless of their status or seniority to enhance professional development (see next section) <span style="color:red">ADD LINK</span>
+*
 * We engage in open conversations with people from all levels
 * We acknowledge that we will all make mistakes.
 We will learn from our mistakes and take action to correct ourselves.
 ## An inclusive environment: